REVENUE

 Remaining Performance Obligations

-Total remaining performance obligations (“RPO”) which is contracted but not recognized revenue was $138.0 million as of March 31, 2025.
-RPO consists of both deferred revenue and non-cancelable amounts that are expected to be invoiced and recognized as revenue in future periods and excludes variable consideration related to sales-based royalties.
+Total remaining performance obligations (“RPO”) which are contracted but not recognized into revenue was $163.2 million as of March 31, 2026.
+RPO consists of both deferred revenue, which is included in the consolidated balance sheets, and non-cancelable amounts from contracts that will be invoiced and are not included in the consolidated balance sheets.
+These amounts exclude variable consideration related to sales-based royalties.

 Remaining performance obligations consisted of the following (in thousands):